konigio/konigio.github.io/docs/Robustness.md

 Traditional object-oriented programming languages like Java or C# use [frame-based](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)) knowledge representations.
 In a frame-based representation, each class defines a fixed set of slots (i.e. fields) for the properties of an object.
 A class may inherit properties from ancestors within the class hierarchy, but the total set of slots is fixed.
-In short, there is one and only one representation for any given class.
+There is one and only one representation for any given class.

 By contrast, semantic models focus on atomic *statements* about a resource.
 Each statement